Joan Smith: Life and work

 In 2013, the then Mayor of London, Boris Johnson appointed Smith as a co-chair of the city's Violence Against Women and Girls (VAWG) Board and she continued the role under his successor Sadiq Khan.
 In 2021, The Times reported on Smith's claim that she had been sacked from the position because of her views on women's rights to single-sex rape and domestic abuse refuges and on reform of the Metropolitan Police and its “endemic misogyny” in the wake of the rape and murder of Sarah Everard by a serving police officer.
 A City Hall spokesperson said that Smith's post had been discontinued following a systemic review of the Mayor's Office for Policing and Crime (MOPAC)'s partnership boards including the VAWG board, adding that, "Joan Smith's expertise and insights on the VAWG board have been valuable and we are grateful for her time and service".

 Outside the UK, Smith is probably best known for the Loretta Lawson series of crime novels which were published between 1987 and 1995.
 What Will Survive (2007) is a novel set in Lebanon in 1997 concerning a journalist's investigation into the death of a model and anti-landmine campaigner.

 She is a keen supporter of Classics in state schools, describing the 1997–2010 Labour government's failure to act on the matter as "hardly their finest hour" and is a patron of The Iris Project.
 Smith is a supporter of the pressure group Republic and a Patron of Humanists UK.
 In 2015, she was elected chair of Labour Humanists, a group promoting secularist policies and humanist values within the Labour party.
 She is an honorary associate of the National Secular Society.

 Joan Smith was appointed the Executive Director of Hacked Off in late May 2014 in succession to Brian Cathcart.
 Smith assumed the position in June, but stood down in late June 2015 to return to her writing career full-time.

 She is due to publish an account of femicide in ancient Rome by the end of 2024.

 Personal life

 Smith was married to journalist Francis Wheen between 1985 and 1993.

-After the end of her marriage, Smith started a relationship with Denis MacShane, a British Labour Party politician at the time.
+Following the end of her marriage, Smith started a relationship with Denis MacShane, a British Labour Party politician at the time.
 On 25 May 2009, during the expenses scandal of 2009 Smith wrote an article for The Guardian titled "I am sick of my country and this hysteria over MPs" objecting to the furore over MPs' expenses which she cited as an example of bullying in public life, stating that her (then) partner was an (unnamed) MP.

 The couple subsequently split up in 2010 after seven years together; MacShane was subsequently sentenced to six months of imprisonment for submitting false invoices.

 In 2003 she was offered the MBE for her services to PEN, but refused the award.